 Historically, the Company's sole source of funding has been the issuance of equity securities for cash, primarily through private placements to sophisticated investors and institutions.
-Other than the issue of common shares pursuant to a private placement financing in 2008, the Company has in each year issued common shares pursuant to the exercise of share purchase options.
+In 2008, the Company completed its last private placement financing and since then has continued each year to see inflows to the treasury through the issue of common shares pursuant to the exercise of share purchase options.
 The Company's access to financing is always uncertain.
 There can be no assurance of continued access to significant equity funding.

 The funding of expenditures on the Pebble Project held through the Pebble Partnership is currently being provided by Anglo American (described below).
-Excluding cash and cash equivalents in the Pebble Partnership, Northern Dynasty has approximately \$36 million in cash and cash equivalents for its own operating requirements.
+Excluding cash and cash equivalents in the Pebble Partnership, Northern Dynasty has \$33.7 million in cash and cash equivalents for its own operating requirements.
 With the Pebble Project funded by Anglo American, the Company believes it has sufficient resources to cover its short to medium term cash requirements.